Taste is the most valuable skill in marketing

 It is the head of marketing who reads a competitive battlecard and says: "We are being too defensive.
 Reframe this around our strengths, not their weaknesses."

 None of these decisions can be automated.
-All of them require accumulated experience.
-All of them make the difference between marketing that works and marketing that is adequate.
+All of them require experience.
+All of them make the difference between marketing that works and marketing that fills a content calendar.

 How do you build taste?